 For example, many file-sharing services can only access a limited number of networks.
-Once employees go beyond your company’s walls, they may not be able to open the files that they need to complete a task.
+Once employees go beyond your company’s walls, they may be unable to open the files they need to complete a task.

 This may create situations where employees miss deadlines because they can’t open a document that they need to review.

 Workers may also drive to the office on a Saturday to spend 30 minutes working on a presentation that they couldn’t access from their laptops at home.

 Your file-sharing solution should make it easy for employees to access corporate data — whether it is stored in the cloud or on a network file drive.